Radar Horizon Calculator

 A target height table shows the maximum line-of-sight range for surface, 10m, 100m, 1km, and 10km target heights — essential for understanding detection envelopes.
 The refraction conditions table explains sub-refraction, standard, super-refraction, and ducting.

-This tool is used by radar engineers, RF link designers, maritime navigators, and ATC planners to determine coverage limits.
+This calculator is used by radar engineers, RF link designers, maritime navigators, and ATC planners to determine coverage limits.

 Use this calculator when antenna height, target height, and atmospheric conditions all affect the usable line of sight.
 It is handy for radar coverage checks, microwave link planning, and marine or aviation visibility estimates.